 Future activities within the commercial/industrial segment continue to be focused on the marketing and development of commercial/industrial and retail product offerings within TRCC-East and completing the build-out of TRCC-West.
 These developments are being planned to coincide with what we anticipate to be future market demand, although the timing and extent of the future market demand is difficult for us to predict.
 We are currently evaluating and performing due diligence related to the viability of an outlet center within TRCC-East to expand our retail product offerings within TRCC-East.
-We are anticipating the beginning of a new phase of master infrastructure development within TRCC-East during the third or fourth quarter of 2012.
+We began a new phase of master infrastructure development within TRCC-East during September of 2012.
 This new infrastructure will begin to open up retail and industrial sites in the southern section of the TRCC-East development.
-We estimate that this infrastructure, once started, could be completed in approximately nine months at an investment of \$8,000,000 to \$9,000,000.
+We estimate that this infrastructure can be completed by the end of the first quarter in 2013 at an investment of approximately \$8,000,000.

 We continue to focus our industrial development marketing efforts for TRCC-East and TRCC-West on the labor and logistical benefits of our site and the success that current tenants and owners within our development have experienced.
 Our development strategy fits within the logistics model that many companies are using, which favors larger single-site buildings rather than a number of decentralized smaller distribution centers.
 Buildings of 1.0 million square feet or larger are more difficult to build in Los Angeles due to the number of acres necessary for a building of that size.
 We believe that our ability to provide land parcels to support buildings of that size can provide us with a potential marketing advantage in the future.
 A potential disadvantage to our development strategy is our distance from the Port of Los Angeles in comparison to the traditional warehouse/distribution centers east of Los Angeles.
 Vacancy rates have declined in the Inland Empire region of Los Angeles, a large industrial area within Los Angeles that we compete with for customers.
 Lease rates in the Inland Empire area have also been improving during 2012, which could be helpful to us in our lease pricing in the future.

-During 2012, we anticipate that our commercial/industrial and resort/residential real estate segments will incur costs, net of amounts capitalized, related to professional service fees, marketing costs, commissions, planning costs, and staffing costs as we continue to pursue development opportunities.
+During the remainder of 2012, we anticipate that our commercial/industrial and resort/residential real estate segments will incur costs, net of amounts capitalized, related to professional service fees, marketing costs, commissions, planning costs, and staffing costs as we continue to pursue development opportunities.
 Infrastructure development and marketing activities and costs could continue over the next several years as we develop our land holdings.